duruvic01/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-02/README.md

 -	**Returns** was seen in all segments, however **Consumer customers** showed the highest number.
 -	KMS incurred the most shipping cost via **Delivery truck**.
 -	If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
-Explain your answer o	No the company did not appropriately spend shipping costs based on Order Priority. o	This is because the delivery truck despite being the slowest & most economical was used for some orders with a Critical Order Priority, which contradicts the implied urgency by that priority level. o	Also the Express Air being the fastest & most expensive was also used for some orders with a Low Order Priority, which is evidently not cost-effective. o	All this suggests that shipping methods were assigned not on Order Priority, but was selected **based on the customer’s preference at the point of purchase**.
+Explain your answer
+- No the company did not appropriately spend shipping costs based on Order Priority.
+- This is because the delivery truck despite being the slowest & most economical was used for some orders with a Critical Order Priority, which contradicts the implied urgency by that priority level.
+- Also the Express Air being the fastest & most expensive was also used for some orders with a Low Order Priority, which is evidently not cost-effective.
+- All this suggests that shipping methods were assigned not on Order Priority, but was selected **based on the customer’s preference at the point of purchase**.
 ### Recommendations
 -	Stricter business rules for shipping modes should be established based on Order Priority
--	Consider the following recommendations to increase the revenue from the bottom 10 customers; o	Loyalty offers o	Running personalized discounts o	Offering referral incentives o	Upsell frequently purchased items o	Promotion of bundle offers o	Reach the out for feedback survey
+-	Consider the following recommendations to increase the revenue from the bottom 10 customers;
+1. Loyalty offers
+2. Running personalized discounts
+3. Offering referral incentives
+4. Upsell frequently purchased items
+5. Promotion of bundle offers
+6. Reach the out for feedback survey
 ### Appendix
 -	Here is the [.sql file](https://github.com/duruvic01/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-02/blob/main/KMS.ssmssln) and the [pdf](https://github.com/duruvic01/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-02/blob/main/KMS_SQL_DSA.pdf) containing all the queries used in this analysis